diagrams/diagrams-doc/doc/cmdline.rst

 ::

->     mainRender :: DiagramOpts -> Diagram SVG R2 -> IO ()
+>     mainRender :: DiagramOpts -> Diagram Cairo R2 -> IO ()
 >     mainRender = chooseRender

 Finally we have `mainWith` which joins the previous parts to make an entry point for users of the backend to build their programs.
-In this example we take as an argument the `Diagram SVG R2` and result in a complete program.
+In this example we take as an argument the `Diagram Cairo R2` and result in a complete program.
 Again, we can get away with the default implementation.

 .. class:: lhs